johann017/API_Projects/README.md

 ## Description

 - ### `UMD_Employee_Salary_API.py`
-  - The purpose of this program was to experiment with working with APIs.
-This program uses the University of Maryland's newspaper's, the Diamondback, API to get information about the University's employees.
-This will get the highest paid employee, their name, their salary and their position at the University.
+  - #### Overview:
+    - Analyze UMD's newspaper to retrieve employee with the highest salary information.
+  - #### Details:
+    - Utilize API calls to extract the University employee's salary details.
+It provides the highest paid employee's name, position and salary.

 - ### `News_API.py`
   - This program uses a news API to get the top news from various popular news sites.
 This will include the source's name and a brief desciption of the article.